AriesLL/CS259-GATK-Guide/README.md

-# This is Guide on Using GATK4 on Seasnet for CS259
+# This is Guide on Using GATK4 on Seasnet for UCLA 2017 Winter CS259

 [https://ariesll.github.io/CS259-GATK-Guide/](https://ariesll.github.io/CS259-GATK-Guide/)